Home

 Why didn't you have full-timers' liability insurance coverage?

-We conduct two to three full-timing seminars annually, and did so 2008, 2009, 2010.
-We learn as much as any attendees at these seminars.
-Our fellow panelists invariably surprise us with their solutions, and attendees bring up the darndest questions.
+We do now.
+We conducted two to three full-timing seminars annually in 2008, 2009, 2010, 2011 and 2013.
+We think we learned as much as the attendees at these seminars.
+Our fellow panelists invariably surprised us with some of their solutions, and our attendees bring up the darndest questions.

-Two years ago a panelist and good friend asked, "Do you two have liability insurance for full-timers?"
+Some years ago a panelist and good friend asked, "Do you two have liability insurance for full-timers?"
 We thought she was nuts.
-Eventually we checked with our agent who told us, "Nope, your truck coverages do NOT apply to the trailer when it is unhitched from the truck.
+We checked with our agent who told us, "Nope, your truck coverages do NOT apply to the trailer when it is unhitched from the truck.

 Hmm, Hunter was right (of course!).
-We really like our Allstate agent -- she always took such good care of our issues, renewals, questions.
+We really liked our Allstate agent -- she always took such good care of our issues, renewals, questions.
 And this time she recommended we check with other insurers for this coverage.
+Allstate did not offer the coverages we were seeking.

-Three years ago we had a little run-in from a driver insured by Progressive.
-Progressive was over-the-top wonderful handling our claim.
+Several years before we had a little run-in from a driver insured by Progressive.
+Progressive was over-the-top wonderful in handling our claim.
 Then we started seeing their cute adverts.
-Hey, who knew about Progressive Insurance?
-Suddenly we hear about them everywhere.
-Need to check them out!
+Hey, who knew about Progressive Insurance before this?
+Suddenly we were hearing about them everywhere.
+You may need to check them out.

 We checked a couple of companies for liability coverages and Progressive won.
-Now if our RV rolls back and knocks over a mile of campground fence, we might have ready help to cover the loss.
+Now if our RV rolls back and knocks over a section of campground fence, we might have ready help from our insurer to cover the loss.
 Doesn't really make us feel much better, but hopefully this is prudent and reasonable.

 Return to top